woodcrafty/reck/docs/tutorial.rst

 The basics
 ==========
-First, create a wrecord like you would create a namedtuple type.
+First, create a wrecord type like you would create a namedtuple type.

     >>> from wrecord import wrecord
     >>> Person = wrecord('Person', ['name', 'age'])